Variational Markov chain mixtures with automatic component selection: Conclusion

 \section{Conclusion}

-This paper has proposed an extension of Markov state modeling that enables the study of heterogeneities within time series data.
-Previous work employed Markov state modeling under the assumption that the observations come from a homogeneous population, modeled by a single Markov chain.
-This paper establishes the theory and practice of learning a mixture of different Markov chains simultaneously.
+This paper has proposed an extension of Markov state modeling that enables the study of heterogeneities within time-series data.
+Previous work employed Markov state modeling under the assumption that the observations come from a homogeneous population modeled by a single Markov chain.
+This paper develops the theory and practice of learning a mixture of different Markov chains simultaneously.

 The paper has motivated and tested a variational EM algorithm that automatically identifies the number of chains and the dynamics of each chain.
+The proposed mixture modeling approach deliberately combines classical, well-understood components, based on the discretization step from Markov state modeling and the fitting step from variational EM.
+It contributes an interpretable and competitive baseline for heterogeneous dynamical data.
 The algorithm is computationally efficient: unlike past work, it identifies the number of chains organically, without relying on expensive model comparisons or posterior sampling.

 The current bottleneck, shared among all the standard methods for fitting Markov chain mixture models (EM and variational EM), is the convergence to locally optimal parameters.
 Running these methods with many random initializations is the currently proposed solution, but it is the computationally limiting aspect of the approach.
 Future work should identify and rigorously justify an initialization strategy that works well for variational EM with any trajectory length $T$.